azadwasan/skynet_fullstack/README.md

 * Backend
     The backend consists of MySQL database.
 The backend server has been implemented in Express.js

 Current Repository: This specific repository is the backend of the Skynet platform.
-It was initially developed in my own company's account "amzdevs".
+It was initially developed in my own company's account "amzpak".
 It has now been forked into my personal account and from now on the development of both front-ends and the backends will continue on my personal GitHub account.